SeohuiBae/DeepLabCut/README.md

     Instead, minimum videos(3 videos) for "LinearChamber2-KAIST-2019-01-07" are stored in this repository.

-    If you need all video files and you can prove you are related to our Synaptic Brain Dysfunctions Lab in KAIST, you could get the data from me(altairlight@kaist.ac.kr) or from Ms.WooHyun Kim.
+    If you need all video files and you can prove you are related to our Synaptic Brain Dysfunctions Lab in KAIST, you could get the data from me(timegate@kaist.ac.kr) or from Ms.WooHyun Kim.

 Now you can follow my manuals in deeplabcut/Desktop_Files/Deeplabcut Guide and enjoy your projects!

-Also please contact to altairlight@kaist.ac.kr if you got stuck on some problems.
+Also please contact to timegate@kaist.ac.kr if you got stuck on some problems.
 Thanks!